DaveyJH/ci-content/blog/learn-js.md

 have 'learned JavaScript'.
 The classic saying 'Every day is a school day' couldn't be more true than when exploring this language.

-The beauty of this language lies in this exact verity.
+The beauty of this language lies in the infinite possibilities it contains.
 A complete novice can start to learn at whatever speed they feel comfortable doing so.
 Likewise, a hardened scripting guru can further their knowledge at the same rate.
 The resources are almost limitless, the information is readily available and there are a thousand and one ways to do almost everything...and that is just the beginning!
+The journey is never-ending.

 Conversely, it takes a matter of minutes to learn JavaScript.
 In fact, you can start right now.
 Open up your DevTools, locate the console, type